MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 // Again 1st
 // Again 2nd
 ```
-If we call setter, it will call only the remembered value (getValu()), not anything else, "println("Hello")" in this case
+If we call setter, it will call only the remembered value (getValue()), not anything else, "println("Hello")" in this case
 Also see Scoped Functions at https://kotlinlang.org/docs/scope-functions.html
 ```kotlin
 fun main() {